centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-cadvisor-api.md

 When this error occurs, check that you can reach the cAdvisor over the 8080/HTTP port.

-You can use the `--debug` flag to obtain additionnal information about the reason of the failure.
+You can use the `--debug` flag to obtain additional information about the reason of the failure.

 If a proxy is required, add its URL within the PROXYURL Macro at the Host level.